Omikhleia/markdown.sile/README.md

 It assumes a default font, so a few things might not render as expected, and uses SILE's book class.

-For even best results (in this writer's biased opinion), provided you have installed the [resilient](https://github.com/Omikhleia/resilient.sile) collection of classes and packages:
+**Recommended:** For even best results (in this writer's biased opinion), provided you have installed the [resilient](https://github.com/Omikhleia/resilient.sile) collection of classes and packages:

 ```
 sile examples/sile-and-markdown-manual.sil
 ```

-This SILE document also loads extra packages before switching to Markdown, and defines additional commands and styles.
-It includes an additional chapter, showcasing more advanced topics.
+The latter SILE document also loads extra packages before switching to Markdown, and defines additional commands and styles.
+Moreover, it includes an additional chapter, showcasing other advanced topics and cool use cases.
 Needed fonts are Libertinus Serif, Symbola and Zallman Caps.

 ## Supported features